Training the local private sector in Simple, Market-based, Affordable, Repairable, Technologies.

 Bank: Triodos Bank, Hoofdstraat 10, Zeist, The Netherlands

-You can fill in the desirable amount in the donation window.
+You can also use the button below for a donation.
+After clicking on the Donate button, a new screen will open to complete the transaction.
 References for cost levels per smart tech products are illustrated further on.

 In Africa some 50% of the people, often smallholder farmers, live in rural areas where the water supply is consisting of machine drilled wells and imported hand pumps.
 These water points serve an average of 250 people and cost $3000 to $8000.
 In remote and/or small villages these techniques are too expensive so it is a challenge to reduce the costs of water points.
 Other challenges are increasing food security and creating jobs.
 This is also our interest.
 If there is development and employment in Africa, there is less need for young people to flee for economic reasons.